flows-network/docs/docs/external-service/openai.md

 ```

-This sample illustrates a bot that listens for user requests, utilizes the OpenAI `chat_completion` function to generate a conversationally relevant response, and transmits that response back to the user.
+This example illustrates a bot that listens for user requests, utilizes the OpenAI `chat_completion` function to generate a conversationally relevant response, and transmits that response back to the user.

-For more in-depth information and guidance on utilizing this library, please visit the official documentation page.

 **Note** : The `tokio` used here is `tokio_wasi` with `macros` and `rt` features.